haittimcoolman-sudo/Hack_OneTrueAddress/README.md

 Hack-Ai-Thon OneTrueAddress agent repository

 ## Overview
-An AI agent that uses Claude LLM to compare free-form plain English addresses against a golden source table of known good addresses.
+An AI-powered address matching and consolidation system that uses fuzzy string matching combined with Claude AI to match user-input addresses against two database tables (Golden Source and Internal).
+The system provides intelligent address matching, identifies discrepancies, consolidates duplicate records, and pushes updates to a tracking table for review.

 ## Setup